Mohamed-Saber-97/dev-deep-dive/Java Study Notes/Oracle Certified Professional/Oracle Certified Professional.md

 > **Important Note:**
 > Items marked with 🎯 indicate the core exam topics.
-> If a parent (or header) item is marked with 🎯, then one or more of its sub-menu items are also marked.
+> If a parent (or header) item is marked with 🎯, then one or more of its submenu items are also marked.

 ### Why This Section?